 Betsy is an independent non-profit fundraising consultant.
 As the former Executive Director of Girls on the Run DC she oversaw a significant programme and financial growth.
 She has outstanding project management and organizing skills.

 Hilary has more than 25 years’ experience working on environmental and sustainability issues around the world and across multiple sectors.
-She is a great believer in the power of movies to do good and promotes environmental and social documentary films through the International Documentary Association, where she sits on the Committee for the Pare Lorentz Prize.
+She is a great believer in the power of film to do good and promotes environmental and social documentary films through the International Documentary Association, where she sits on the Committee for the Pare Lorentz Prize.